alex-hhh/ActivityLog2/doc/session-df.md

 `get-index` and `get-index*` methods, and to reference items in other series, use the `ref` and `ref*` methods:

-    (send df get-index "timestamp" 1471209289))
+    (df-get-index df "timestamp" 1471209289))
     => 52561
-    (send df get-index* "timestamp" 1471209289 1471220111)
+    (df-get-index* df "timestamp" 1471209289 1471220111)
     => '(52561 58728)
-    (send df ref 52561 "hr")
+    (df-ref df 52561 "hr")
     => 96.0
-    (send df ref* 52561 "speed" "cad" "pwr")
+    (df-ref* df 52561 "speed" "cad" "pwr")
     => '#(30.636 58.0 103.0)

 ## Data Series

-The data-frame% object contains several series for the session data.
+The data frame object contains several series for the session data.
 Some of the data series come from the database, others some is calculated.
 Below is a brief explanation what each series means.
-Not all series will be present in every data-frame%, as series are created only if there is data for them in the session.
-To check if a data frame contains some series, use the `contains?`
+Not all series will be present in every data frame, as series are created only if there is data for them in the session.
+To check if a data frame contains some series, use the `df-contains?` function:
-method:

-    (send df contains? "lat" "lon" "alt")
+    (df-contains? df "lat" "lon" "alt")
     => #t

 ### Time Series